AndreaJasper/what-is-the-asset-pipeline/README.md

 > JavaScript files.
 It even has the ability to take files written in other
 > languages and mangle them from some weird fancy-language like SASS or
 > CoffeeScript and to turn them into good old CSS or JavaScript.
 Once all the
-> data are gathered, it can then join them into one file which it then can
+> data are gathered, it can then join them into one file which it can
 > "minify" or compress.

-## Why Concatenate, Minify, and Compress
+## Why Concatenate, Minify, and Compress?

-Let's answer the question of "Why Concatenate, Minify, and Compress?" by asking the reverse, why separate CSS work into separate files?
+Let's answer the question of "Why Concatenate, Minify, and Compress?" by asking the reverse: "Why separate CSS work into separate files?".
 As we learned in "Intro to MVC" it's helpful, as a human programmer, to separate types of work by file.
 It's helpful to keep CSS about the top bar of our web site in a file called `header.css`; it's helpful to keep information about the bottom-page styling in